Adalbert of Prague: Episcopacy

+In 992, the archbishop of Mainz, Willigis, who was the superior of the Prague diocese, demanded that Adalbert return to his episcopal see — which he did.
+Together with a group of Italian Benedictine monks which he brought with him, he founded in 14 January 993 a monastery in Břevnov (then situated westward from Prague, now part of the city), the second oldest monastery on Czech territory.
+However, after another unsuccessful attempt at Christianization, he returned to the Aventine in 995.
+Shortly after Adalbert's departure from Bohemia, Duke Boleslaus II the Pious murdered Adalbert's five brothers and destroyed their family seat in Lidice.
 After this, Adalbert could not safely stay in Bohemia and escaped from Prague.
 Strachkvas was eventually appointed to be his successor.
 However, Strachkvas suddenly died during the liturgy at which he was to accede to his episcopal office in Prague.
 The cause of his death is still ambiguous.
 The Pope directed Adalbert to resume his see, but believing that he would not be allowed back, Adalbert requested a brief as an itinerant missionary.